walshbr/introduction-to-text-analysis/text-analysis/distant-reading.md

 ## Patterns

-> You could ask yourself a number of question when look
+When looking at the results of distant reading, you are, more than anything else, looking for patterns and outliers.
+You could ask yourself a number of question when looking at a graph:

-> Are there any clear outliers?
+> Does anything clearly not belong or not make sense?

 > For example, if four of the top five words in a text are male names or male pronouns, that might say something about female representation in the text.